Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/activeContext.md

 - Explicitly specifying SDK versions for templates (e.g., `blank-typescript@sdk-50`) and then aligning dependencies carefully seems more robust than relying on `@latest` for complex templates like `bare-typescript`.
 - The `npx expo install --fix` command failed when `node_modules` was empty due to invoking a legacy global `expo-cli`.
 Running `npm install` first is necessary for `npx expo` commands to use the project's local Expo CLI.
 - Mobile hotspot connections can be unreliable for `npm install` operations, potentially causing `ECONNRESET` errors.
+- Ensuring `lint:fix` scripts are present in `package.json` is crucial for maintaining code quality efficiently.